broadinstitute/terra-terms-of-service/versions/2023-11-15/privacyPolicy.md

 ***1.a User Account Information/Personally Identifiable Information***

-- When you register with us through the Services and during your use of the Services, we will ask you for Personal Data such as: your name, company or organization name, title, and e-mail address.
+- When you register with us through the Services and during your use of the Services, we will ask you for Personal Data such as: your name, company or organization name, title, e-mail address.

 ***1.b Information You Provide***